LesiaChaban/gdk-oci-adb/07-configure-app/configure-app.md

 	</copy>
 	```

-	To learn more about policies to control access to OCI Logging, see [Policy Reference - Details for Logging](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/databasepolicyreference.htm).
+	To learn more about policies to control access to OCI Vault, see [Policy Reference - Details for Vault](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/keypolicyreference.htm).

 </if>